The Crowded Day: Plot

-Another shopgirl, Yvonne Pascoe (Josephine Griffin), is worried and ill at work.
-She tells Peggy that she urgently needs to get in touch with her fiance, Michael Blayburn, who left his mother's home two months ago to look for a job so that he could marry Yvonne.
+Another shopgirl, Yvonne Pascoe, is worried and ill at work.
+She tells Peggy that she urgently needs to get in touch with her fiancé, Michael Blayburn, who left his mother's home two months ago to look for a job so that he could marry Yvonne.
 Yvonne has not heard from Michael since he left, and when she tries to telephone his wealthy mother to find out his whereabouts, she is rebuffed.
-Peggy suggests Yvonne go visit Mrs Blayburn at her home during Yvonne's noontime break from the cosmetics counter.
-Yvonne does this, but Mrs Blayburn is cold to her and tells her Michael is tired of her and doesn't want to see her or hear from her.
-When Yvonne confesses she is pregnant with Michael's baby, Mrs Blayburn becomes angry, calls her a "slut" and orders her out of the house.
+Peggy suggests Yvonne go visit Mrs. Blayburn at her home during Yvonne's noontime break from the cosmetics counter.
+Yvonne does this, but Mrs. Blayburn is cold to her and tells her Michael is tired of her and doesn't want to see her or hear from her.
+When Yvonne confesses she is pregnant with Michael's baby, Mrs. Blayburn becomes angry, calls her a "slut" and orders her out of the house.
 Yvonne is late getting back to work and is reported by Moira, who is annoyed at having to work all alone at the busy cosmetics counter.
-Mr Stanton meets with Yvonne, learns she is pregnant, and tells her she will have to stop working, although she can have her job back after the baby is born and put up for adoption.
+Mr. Stanton meets with Yvonne, learns she is pregnant, and tells her she will have to stop working, although she can have her job back after the baby is born and put up for adoption.
 He suggests Yvonne visit the welfare office in the meantime, since she has no other family to turn to.
 Yvonne returns to the cosmetics counter, where she pockets a prescription intended for a customer that contains strychnine and leaves the store.
 In her hurry to leave, she fails to take an urgent note that a young man left for her at the counter; the note falls on the floor and is trampled by shoppers.